misatoseki/metag_time_impute_phylo/README.md

 Prepare time-series metagenomic relative abundance profile.
 See `indata/rel-species-table.csv` for reference.

 ### CLR transformation
-Transform relative abundances using the centered log ratio (clr) by running `clr_transformation.py`.
+If profile transformed by the centered log ratio (clr) is not avabilable, transform relative abundances by running `clr_transformation.py`.
 See script for reference.

 ### Train and Evaluate model
 Run `exe.py`.
 See scripts for reference.